cachethq/docs/src/faq.md

 ## Do you provide installations?

 We offer a professional installation service.
-Send us an [email](mailto:support@cachethq.io?subject=Cachet%20Installation) with your requirements and we'll be happy to get everything setup for you!
+[Email us](mailto:support@cachethq.io?subject=Cachet%20Installation) with your requirements, and we'll be happy to get everything set up for you!

 ## How do I reset a forgotten password?